sighupio/fury-distribution/README.md

 furyctl distribution template --version v1.23.1
 ```

-It will download an opinionated example of the `Furyfile.yml` and a `kustomization.yaml` file to your current directory.
+It will download the release `v1.23.1` of the `Furyfile.yml` and a `kustomization.yaml` file to your current directory.

 Download all the modules with: